ShuliZ/Cardiologist-Web-Application/README.md

 ### Success criteria

 Model Performance Metrics
 * This product is based on a machine learning classifier.
-The Machine Learning metric for the model evaluation is False Positive rate, because it is important to minimize the probability that a person with heart diseases is diagnosed incorrectly.
-A 10% False Positive rate denotes success.
+The Machine Learning metric for the model evaluation is False Negative rate, because it is important to minimize the probability that a person with heart diseases is diagnosed incorrectly.
+A 10% False Negative rate denotes success.

 Business Metrics
 * Number of health reports generated per day: it measures the number of patients for online consultation.